joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/playing-sounds.md

-When the entire sound has been played, the `onPlaybackComplete()` method executes, removing the event listener for the `Event.ENTER_FRAME` event so that it doesn’t try to display progress updates after playback is done.
+When the entire sound has been played, the `onPlaybackComplete()` method executes, removing the event listener for the `Event.ENTER_FRAME` event so that it doesn't try to display progress updates after playback is done.

 The `Event.ENTER_FRAME` event can be dispatched many times per second.
-In some cases, you won’t want to display playback progress that frequently.
+In some cases, you won't want to display playback progress that frequently.
 In those cases, your application can set up its own timing mechanism using the flash.util.Timer class; see
 [Working with dates and times](WS5b3ccc516d4fbf351e63e3d118a9b90204-7e52.html).